ibm-cloud-docs/vpc/lb-private-dns-integration.md

 To use the API to unbind an existing load balancer to a private DNS zone:

 Specify null `dns` information in the `PATCH /load_balancers call`.
-For more information about this `PATCH` payload, see [Creating an application load balancer with the API](/docs/vpc?topic=vpc-load-balancers&interface=api#lb-api-creating-application-load-balancer).
+For more information about this `PATCH` payload, see [Updating an application load balancer with the API](/docs/vpc?topic=vpc-alb-updating&interface=api#alb-updating-frontend-listener-port-api).
 {: note}

 ```sh